-Contents of a distant work contract
+Contents of a remote work contract

 Labour law and collective agreements apply normally

-Labour law and collective agreements apply to distant work which is performed under the terms of an employment relationship.
+Labour law and collective agreements apply to remote work which is performed under the terms of an employment relationship.
 Also the terms of the employment contract apply normally, even in out-of-office location of work.
 Remote employees are taken into account when reviewing the number of staff according to the Act on Co-operation within Undertakings, they enjoy the benefits of statutory occupational health services and the collective agreements apply as regards, for example, statutory maternity pay and leave, holiday pay and paid sickness leave.

-Distant work contract should always be done in writing.
+Remote work contract should always be done in writing.

 - Who is responsible for acquiring, installing and servicing working devices?